Viktorija-Alexeeva/DE-project/reproduce.md

 5.3.
 Create filters.

-All settings are on screenshots in folder DE-project/looker.
+All filters settings are on screenshots in folder DE-project/looker.

 Add 4 dropdown filters:
 - Release year